 - The Mowgli stories in The Jungle Book (and the Disney film based on them) star a young human who was Raised by Wolves.
 The majority of the supporting cast are animals, although humans (such as Buldeo and Messua in the book or Shanti in the Disney film) also appear.

 - The Ant Bully has a human boy as the main character, but most supporting characters are insects.

 - The first act of Disney's Tarzan is like this, having a human as the main character among an animal cast.
-In the second act, the humans arrive, including Jane and Clayton, pushing the animal characters to the background and the film to Level 7.
+In the second act, the humans arrive, including Jane and Clayton, pushing the animal characters to the background and the film to Level 9 or 10.
 The midquel, Tarzan 2 is, save for the title human protagonist character, clearly at Level 4 or 5.

 - The Rescuers and The Rescuers Down Under: The protagonists (Bernard and Bianca) are animals, but there are equally important human characters, both good (Penny and Cody) and villainous (Madame Medusa and Percival McLeach)

 - Top Cat: Mr. Dibble the human character is as important a character as the cat characters are.